kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 ###### Does enabling the feature change any default behavior?

-No. The feature adds a new profile type (`OCI`).
+No. The feature adds a new profile type (`OCI`) and a kubelet allowlist (`securityProfileOCIArtifact.allowedRegistries`).
 Existing profile types and their behavior are unchanged.
+The allowlist is deny-by-default: enabling the feature gate alone does not change any behavior.
+The node admin must also configure `allowedRegistries` before any OCI profiles can be pulled.
 Pods that do not use OCI profile references are unaffected.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?